The Heart Of Osoyoos In Your Hands

 (Extra Persons Ages 12 or Older add $30 Fee Each)

-Sorry to inform our late summer patrons that pets will not be allowed From July to the end of August.
+Sorry to inform our summer patrons that pets will not be allowed from June 1st to August 31st

 For Weekly or Monthly Stays, please contact our resort directly.